-Stimulate troop program by offering campwide program events (e.g., aquatics events, intertroop campfire, sports, intertroop/patrol Scoutcraft competition).
-Long-term camps offer at least two of these events over the course of a week.

-- 4. Offer a separate first-year camper program at long-term camps that emphasizes the adventure of Scouting.
-This program should be fun and active, and should support the patrol method.
+- 3. Stimulate troop program by offering campwide program events (e.g., aquatics events, intertroop campfire, sports, intertroop/patrol Scoutcraft competition).
+Long-term camps offer at least two of these events over the course of a session. - 4.
+Offer a separate first-year camper program at long-term camps that emphasizes the adventure of Scouting.
+This program should be fun and active and should support the patrol method.
 The program should expose Scouts to different program areas in camp.
 If part of the program, rank advancement focuses on requirements that are appropriate for the camp environment and are difficult for the troops attending camp to accomplish on their own.
-At least one ageappropriate, non-Eagle-required merit badge is offered, either as part of the first-year camper program or from the general camp program. - 5.
+If advancement opportunities are offered at least one age-appropriate, non-Eagle-required merit badge is offered, either as part of the first-year camper program or from the general camp program. - 5.
 Include at least two special program opportunities at long-term camps for second-, third-, and fourth-year campers that are not available to first-year campers and are of an advanced nature.
 Examples include wilderness survival, COPE, climbing/rappelling, scuba, mountain biking, and mountain boarding, or specific merit badge-oriented themes.

-All areas of camp program are re-examined annually and compared with results of end-of-week surveys to validate program effectiveness.
+All areas of camp program are re-examined annually and compared with results of end-of-session surveys to validate program effectiveness.